 MODERN 3D PRINTERS BREAK A COMPLEX TASK INTO A SERIES OF SIMPLE ONES

 Watching a 3D printer in action is a fascinating sight.
 At first it’s impossible to tell what the finished object is going to be, but as the print head builds up layer after layer the shape slowly becomes obvious until the finished piece is revealed.
 It seems almost magical – a solid object being created apparently out of thin air, with just the moving print head to bring in into existence.
 In fact the concept is very simple; it’s just getting it to work that’s difficult.
+Want to know how 3D printing works?
+Then read on.

 3D printing is what’s known as additive manufacturing.
 Creating a 3D model in design software, then sending it to a computer-controlled tool to be produced, is nothing new; it’s been a standard industrial technique for decades.
 But up until recently these machines worked by starting with a blank piece of the raw material and cutting it down into the final product.
 A 3D printer does it the other way around, by starting with nothing and adding material to create whatever you want.